njokuifeanyigerald/flask-api/ReadMe.md

-###using flask to create an api with flask marshmallow
+# using flask to create an api with flask marshmallow

-pipinstall pipenv
+pip install pipenv
 pipenv shell
 pipenv install Flask
 pipenv install flask-marshmallow